AstromechZA/BuildingEffectiveCLIApps/slides.md

     - ALL OF THE REASONS IN THESE SLIDES

 - Yes you can implement some of the improvements, but really you're going to end up with an unmaintainable, and unsupported, mess.

+- Start your bash scripts with `#!/usr/bin/env python` :trollface:

 ---